© Becky Stern https://www.flickr.com/photos/bekathwia/

 Calculating storage costs

-For example, storing a two-person couch plus salon table near to where we live would cost upwards of 40 Euros a month.
+For example, storing a two-person couch and a coffee table near where we live would cost upwards of €40 per month.

-Note; it is possible to find cheaper storage units in rural areas.
+Note: It is possible to find cheaper storage units in rural areas.

 Curver plastic storage boxes

 Garages are known to flood and attics are often full of mice and insects.
 So plastic crates with lids are a better way to go, at least for the boxes that will be sitting on the floor.
-Plastic boxes also hold up better when they are stacked one on top of another.
+Additionally, plastic boxes also hold up better when they are stacked one on top of another.

 Print out large labels with your name and e-mail address on them and stick them on all sides of your boxes.

-We stored our boxes in a girlfriend’s attic alongside her belongings and other people’s stuff.
+We stored our boxes in a friend’s attic alongside her belongings and other people’s stuff.
 (Her attic was the storage depot for a whole slew of friends).
-Every time our friend needed something, she would rummage through all of the boxes searching for it.
-But she left our boxes alone since they were labeled.
-Plus if something happens with the person whom you are storing your boxes with (such as they have to move house) other people will know who your boxes belong to and can contact you.
+Every time she needed something, she would rummage through all the boxes in search of it.
+Fortunately, she left ours alone since they were clearly labeled.

 Label the box that contains extra winter/summer clothes.